KeesV/iol-ml-challenge/step3.md

 ## The tip!

 It turned out that the above data is not totally up to date.
-One of these cardinals was recently demoted from CB to CD and forced to move to Africa.
+One of these cardinals was recently demoted to CD and forced to move to Africa.
 We do not know why, but he messed up seriously.
 Maybe he will be wacked by his own...